| Title: | Loglikelihood Adjustment for Extreme Value Models |

 Additional arguments.
 None are used in this function. |

-Prints the call to return_level
+Prints the call to return_level and the estimates

-% confidence limits for the x$m
+and 100x$level% confidence limits for the x$m-year

 return level.

-, invisibly, as for all
+The argument x, invisibly, as for all

-print
+print methods.

-See the examples in return_level
+See the examples in return_level.

 "summary.retlev"

-method for an object x
+print method for an object x of class "summary.retlev".

-## S3 method for class 'summary.retlev' print(x, ...)
+## S3 method for class 'summary.retlev' print(x, ...)## S3 method for class 'summary.retlev' print(x, ...)

 x |